jyyulab/scMINER/docs/docs/PBMC-12k.md

 {: no_toc }

 ### Generate SJARACNe input
-Prior to generate cell type/group/cluster specific network, group information should be stored under `pData([your_expressionSet])`.
-And R function `generateSJAracneInput` will help to partition input expression matrix and conduct essential filtering, (filter about 0 expressed genes in cluster) to ensure a reliable network construction. `funcType` is required to specify what kind of network to generate.
-A reference Transcription factor list will be loaded automatically without manual input.
-However, you do need to define your species using under `ref`.
+Before generating cell type/group/cluster specific network, group information should be stored under `pData([your_expressionSet])`.
+An R function `generateSJAracneInput` will help to partition input expression matrix and perform essential filtering(filter out 0 expressed genes in cluster) to ensure a reliable network construction. `funcType` is required to specify what kind of network to generate.
+A reference transcription factor list will be loaded automatically without manual input.
+However, you do need to define species information for your data using under `ref`.

-This function will help create one directory for each group, containing required input for SJARACNe such as filtered expression matrix in .exp format and filtered TF list in .txt format.
+This function will help create one directory for each group/cell type, containing required input for SJARACNe such as filtered expression matrix in .exp format and filtered TF list in .txt format.

 ```R
 generateSJARACNeInput(